andreidimaano/Isabelle/README.md

     - Prefix is the prefix needed for commands (i.e "!!RIOT" the prefix is "!!")
     - client and connect() are handlers for connecting the bot wiht discord servers
     - setMessageHandler will accept messages from the server and parse the message into a command
+    - singleton are global access which makes it perfect for handling the members currently studying or on break
+    - DiscordBot has getters and setters that will allow the strategy pattern to access the current members on break or studying
+    - Singleton contains CommandInvoker that which will parse the command and set the command to execute.

   - Command
     - Command declares interface for executing Riot or Pomodoro